 32. Plot Structure

-This basic plot anchor chart can help students understand the rising action, climax, and falling action that makes up a plot.
+This basic plot anchor chart can help students understand the rising action, climax, and falling action that make up a plot.

 33. Making Inferences